GeONet: a neural operator for learning the Wasserstein geodesic: Our method

-In practice, we only have access to point clouds of the training distribution data $(\mu_0, \mu_1)$ and the Wasserstein geodesic is output on a discretized space-time domain.
-Following~\citep{RAISSI2019686}, we utilize a \emph{collocation} procedure as follows.
-We sample pairs $(x,t)$ randomly and uniformly within the bounded domain $\Omega \times [0,1]$, i.e., $U(\Omega) \times U([0,1])$.
-These pairs are resampled during each epoch in our method.
-Then, we evaluate the continuity and Hamilton-Jacobi residuals displayed in ~\eqref{eqn:GeONet_loss_CE} and~\eqref{eqn:GeONet_loss_HJ} at such sampled values, in which the loss is subsequently minimized.
+One iterate of our training procedure is as follows.
+We first select a collection of $N$ indices $\mathcal{I}$ from $1$ to $n$ for which of the $n$ distributions are to be evaluated, with possible repeats.
+For the physics terms, following~\citep{RAISSI2019686}, we utilize a \emph{collocation} procedure as follows.
+We sample $N$ pairs $(x,t)$ randomly and uniformly within the bounded domain $\Omega \times [0,1]$.
+These pairs are resampled during each training iteration in our method.
+Then, we evaluate the continuity and Hamilton-Jacobi residuals displayed in ~\eqref{eqn:GeONet_loss_CE} and~\eqref{eqn:GeONet_loss_HJ} at such sampled values, in which the loss is subsequently minimized with the corresponding indices in $\mathcal{I}$, making the norms approximated as discrete.
+For branch input, we take equispaced locations $x_1, \hdots, x_m$ within $\Omega$, a bounded domain in $\mathbb{R}^d$, typically a hypercube $\tilde{\Omega}$.
+Then the $N$ branch locations are evaluated among $\tilde{\Omega}$ as well for the BC loss.

-In GeONet, we implement the fully connected artificial neural networks (ANNs) for the branch and trunk networks.
-In our collocation procedure, we take equispaced locations $x_1, \hdots, x_m$ within $\Omega$, a bounded domain in $\mathbb{R}^d$, typically a hypercube, for branch input.
-We additionally take $M$ spatial and temporal locations $(x,t)$ for the trunk, but these are evaluated randomly and uniformly among the hypercube, different for each density pair $(\mu_0, \mu_1)$.
-The total number of training data is $N = n M$.
-GeONet training pseudo-code is in Algorithm~\ref{alg:cap}.
+{\bf Modified multi-layer perceptron (MLP).} A modified MLP architecture as described in~\citep{DBLP:journals/corr/abs-2103-10974} has been shown to have great ability in improving performance for PINNs and physics-informed DeepONets.
+We elaborate on this architecture in Appendix~\ref{Modified_mlp} and describe our empirical findings with this modified MLP for GeONet in Appendix~\ref{Training and performance}.

+{\bf Fourier feature architecture.} An additional augmented architecture is that of the Fourier feature, useful for input data exhibiting fine features, i.e., a lack of spatial differentiability.
+Spatial-temporal data is transformed using a Fourier mapping.
+We illustrate in this architecture in~\ref{Fourier_feature}.

 {\bf Entropic regularization.} Our GeONet is compatible with entropic regularization, which is related to the Schr\"odinger bridge problem and stochastic control~\citep{ChenGeorgiouPavon2016}.
 In Appendix~\ref{app:sec:Entropic_regularization}, we propose the \emph{entropic-regularized GeONet} (ER-GeONet), which learns a similar system of KKT conditions for the optimization as in~\eqref{eqn:benamou-brenier_kkt}.
 In the zero-noise limit as the entropic regularization parameter $\varepsilon \downarrow 0$, the solution of the optimal entropic interpolating flow converges to solution of the Benamou-Brenier problem~\eqref{eqn:benamou-brenier_formula} in the sense of the method of vanishing viscosity~\citep{Mikami2004,evans2010}.